 The second terrace is dedicated to Envy.
-The envious penitents there are treated by having their eyelids sewn shut with iron wire.
+The envious penitents there are treated with their eyelids sewn shut with iron wire.
 Voices shout examples of punished envy to intensify the effect.

 The third terrace has to do with Wrath.
 The penitents here are treated with black smoke that gets into their eyes and makes them blind.

 On the fifth terrace, they punish greedy and avaricious souls.
 The punished are tied by their feet and arms, face down on the ground.
-In order to rid themselves of these sins, they must shout examples of poverty and generosity.
+To rid themselves of these sins, they must shout examples of poverty and generosity.

 The sixth terrace is dedicated to Gluttony.
 Here, penitents clean their souls by experiencing extreme hunger and thirst.

-The seventh and final terrace is of Lust, where the penitents walk in flames and shout out examples of chastity.
+The seventh and final terrace is of Lust, where the penitents walk in flames and shout out examples of virtue.

-At sunset, they reach the exit of the last terrace, and Dante’s last “P” is removed by the angel.
-Although, in order to proceed, he must go through a wall of flames that separates Purgatorio and Paradiso.
-He is very scared and hesitates a lot, but Virgil convinces him to cheer up and be brave, because, once he is through this obstacle, he will finally see Beatrice.
+At sunset, they reach the exit of the last terrace, and Dante's last 'P' is removed by the angel.
+To proceed, he must go through a wall of flames that separates Purgatorio and Paradiso.
+He is very scared and hesitates, but Virgil convinces him to cheer up and be brave because he will finally see Beatrice once he is through this obstacle.
 When Dante passes through the flames, he falls asleep.
-He wakes up the following morning ready to start his journey through Paradiso.
-They approach the banks of the river Lethe, and suddenly, Virgil disappears, and instead Beatrice appears in front of the protagonist.
+He wakes up the following morning, ready to start his journey through Paradiso.
+They approach the banks of the river Lethe, and suddenly, Virgil disappears, and instead, Beatrice appears in front of the protagonist.
 He is devastated by the loss of his friend and grieves.

 Beatrice is portrayed as Dante's guide through Purgatorio.
 She is very knowledgeable, a little strict, and obviously believes in the good in Dante.
 She believes that this trip will save his soul and grant him salvation.
 She is a personification of divine knowledge, wisdom, and good, righteous judgment.